fgnt/paderwasn/README.md

         + Geometry calibration using iterative data set matching [1]
         + GARDE-algorithm [2]
     + See `paderwasn/experiments` to run experiments.
+* Signal synchronization:
+    + Source code for signal synchronization in the presence of time-varying sampling rate offsets and source position changes [3] will be available soon!

 ## References
 [1] Gburrek, T., Schmalenstroeer, J., Haeb-Umbach, R.: Geometry Calibration in Wireless Acoustic Sensor Networks Utilizing DoA and Distance Information, In: